-- CMS Name: The name to identify the OpenScape Contact Media Service server on the Application Server. - CMS Address: This parameter must have the FQDN which will be used to access the OpenScape Contact Media Service and will also be passed to the browser. - Client ID: Identification for the authentication via OAuth.
+- CMS Name: The name to identify the OpenScape Contact Media Service server on the Application Server. - CMS Type: This parameter is to identify if the CMS is used for WebRTC or Recorder type.
+If the same CMS will be used for both features, include one register of the same CMS for each type. - CMS Address: This parameter must have the FQDN which will be used to access the OpenScape Contact Media Service and will also be passed to the browser. - Client ID: Identification for the authentication via OAuth.
 This parameter is also configured on the OpenScape Contact Media Service server. - Client Secret: Secret for the authentication via OAuth.
-This parameter is configured on the OpenScape Contact Media Service server.
+This parameter is configured on the OpenScape Contact Media Service server. - CMS Port: The port number used by connection from the WebRTC Client in the browser to CMS.